-Wollongong LEP 2009 RE1- Public Recreation Land Use Zones Heritage Item All of Lot 12 DP 524803 is included in the larger curtilage area for Heritage Item 6587 (Canary Island Date Palms).
+Wollongong LEP 2009 RE1- Public Recreation Heritage Item Deposition of the second seco All of Lot 12 DP 524803 is included in the larger curtilage area for Heritage Item 6587 (Canary Island Date Palms).
 The curtilage area for Heritage Item 6587 also includes Lot 1 DP 227811 which is operational land used by Council for offices for Ranger Services and Volunteering Illawarra sometimes referred to as the old Integral Energy building.
 The curtilage area for Heritage Item 6324 (Memorial Arch and Monument) is much smaller and contained within Lot 12 DP 524803.
-Control Cores Control Control Control Cores Control Control Control Control Control Control Control Control Control Control Map of Heritage Items 6587 (Canary Island Date Palms in MacCabe Park) - shaded green area is the curtilage area.
-It is important that the Trees are interpreted as part of a larger garden park landscape so the curtilage includes a large portion of MacCabe Park.
-100 100 The portion of MacCabe Park that is categorised as an area of cultural significance (red outline below) is much smaller than the heritage curtilage area, but it does acknowledge the Canary Island Date Palms.
+Map of Heritage Items 6587 (Canary Island Date Palms in MacCabe Park) - shaded green area is the curtilage area.
+It is important that the Trees are interpreted as part of a larger garden park landscape, so the curtilage includes a large portion of MacCabe Park.
+The portion of MacCabe Park that is categorised as an area of cultural significance (red outline below) is much smaller than the heritage curtilage area, but it does acknowledge the Canary Island Date Palms.
 As noted below, palms have been on site since 1938 in the area categorised as an area of cultural significance.
-1 1938 2018 Map of 6324 (Memorial Arch and Monument in MacCabe Park) - brown shaded area is the curtilage area.
+Map of 6324 (Memorial Arch and Monument in MacCabe Park) - brown shaded area is the curtilage area.
 Why is it significant?
 The group of Canary Island Date Palms (Heritage Item 6587) at MacCabe Park are of significance for the local area as a collection of notable, aged, rare and representative trees that were typical of Council's past efforts of beautification in the city.
-A row of trees of significance since 1938.
+A row of trees

-MacCabe Park Area of Cultural Significance Schedule for Lot 12 DP 524803 (Lot 12 is part of a larger Community Land Site ID 400 that adjoins Community Land Site ID 1852 as well as operational land)

-Item 2 - Attachment 1 - Draft Community Land Plan of Management for Council has been present in the area categorised as an area ability to interpret history of the area, for associations with the commemorated soldiers and major events including all the 20th Century wars that directly affected Australia.
+MacCabe Park Area of Cultural Significance Schedule for Lot 12 DP 524803 (Lot 12 is part of a larger Community Land Site ID 400 that adjoins Community Land Site ID 1852 as well as operational land) has been present in the area categorised as an area of significance since 1938.
+The Wollongong War Memorial and Frank Andrews Monument (Heritage Item 6324) located in MacCabe Park are of significance because of their ability to interpret history of the area, for associations with the commemorated soldiers and major events including all the 20th Century wars that directly affected Australia.
 Socially, the war memorial and monument acknowledge the sacrifices of the fallen soldiers for the benefit of Australia during war.
 Both the Memorial Arch and Monument are of aesthetic value as part of a widely appreciated group of local landmarks, and as part of the collection of representative examples of war monuments.
 Individually and as part of the group, the Wollongong War Memorial and Frank Andrews Monument make a major contribution to Wollongong's townscape character.
 Another important contributory element of the complex is the 25-pound Howitzer artillery gun.
+Council's The PoM Action Plans for Areas of Cultural Significance applies (Table 13), Park (Table 4) and Management General Community Use (Table 6) applies.
+Approach Council adheres to legislative requirements (see Table 15) and is guided by Council Supporting Documents (Table 17) and Council Policies (Table 18) in the area's management.
+It is noted that Council's Urban Greening Strategy applies to this land.
+Future Directions Continue to manage the area as regionally significant park serving as the Central Business District's greenspace.
+It is noted that the City Centre Urban Design Framework applies to MacCabe park to guide the design of future improvements.